eddelbuettel/r2u/README.md

 iterated, and have now full coverage of CRAN.

 So we now cover

-- *all CRAN packages( (modulo a handful of blacklisted ones) including all ~ 4500 CRAN packages needing compilation
+- *all CRAN packages* (modulo a handful of blacklisted ones) including all packages needing compilation
 - all BioConductor package that are implied by these (and build for us).

 This currently resuls in 18954 binary packages from CRAN, and 177